chuckfletcherIV/DIYIOT-for-node-red/README.md

 Using Node-red, these devices can trigger or be triggered by any IOT activity you can think of.
 Node-red has dozens of supported IOT hooks to services and devices, like Hue or Lifx light bulbs, twitter integration or even the ability to send txt messages via twilio.

-See DIY Board and Sensor Pin Map to figure out what board to use for which sensor, also see notes.
+See DIY Board and Sensor Pin Map to figure out what board to use for which sensor (or actuator), also see notes for more advanced usage.

 If you find a cheap commodity sensor that works great with an exisiting board - let us know so we can add it to the list.